-^{}Failure to Comply (FTC) with a Lawful Sentence is an ungraded delinquent offense forwarded to Juvenile Probation from the Magisterial District Court due to nonpayment of a fine or continued noncompliance with the District Court.
+Failure to Comply (FTC) with a Lawful Sentence is an ungraded delinquent offense forwarded to Juvenile Probation from the Magisterial District Court due to nonpayment of a fine or continued noncompliance with the District Court.
 Pennsylvania's Juvenile Act defines FTCs as "Summary offenses [are excluded from Juvenile Court jurisdiction], unless the child fails to comply with a lawful sentence imposed thereunder, under which event notice of such fact shall be certified to the court (see 42 Pa.C.S. §§ 6302).

-2021-2022 School Year Outcomes Definition Count Percent Successful Maintained good attendance during the observation period, graduated from high school, and/or received GED.
-In addition, successfully completed Extended Service, partially paid or paid in full restitution and/or fines and court costs from the original citation, and/or successfully completed assigned community service hours 57 32.8% Active case when citation received 38 21.8% Other Incomplete identification, in placement, incorrect name, completed Brief Intervention Tool (BITS) session and/or counseling session, essay, AWOL, passed away, moved out of jurisdiction and/or appealed citations 9 5.2% Cases that Remain Open 20 11.5% Unable to Locate / Unresponsive 14 8% Recidivated Received a new misdemeanor or felony charge 13 7.5% No Action Taken by Probation Officer Admonitory Letter 20 11.5% Unsuccessful Did not maintain good school attendance during the observation period 3 1.7% Total 174 100%
+2022-2023 School Year Outcomes Definition Count Percent Successful Maintained good attendance during the observation period, graduated from high school, and/or received GED.
+In addition, successfully completed Extended Service, partially paid or paid in full restitution and/or fines and court costs from the original citation, and/or successfully completed assigned community service hours 74 46.3% No Show Youth did not attend the intake meeting 40 25.0% Other Incomplete identification, in placement, incorrect name, completed Brief Intervention Tool (BITS) session and/or counseling session, essay, AWOL, passed away, moved out of jurisdiction and/or appealed citations 12 7.5% Unable to Locate/Unresponsive 4 2.5% Recidivated Received a new misdemeanor or felony charge 9 5.6% Unsuccessful Did not maintain good school attendance during the observation period 21 13.1% Total 160 100%